FrancescAlted/caterva/doc/sphinx/getting_started/overview.rst

 an efficient and open format for `persistency <https://github .com/Blosc/c-blosc2/blob/main/README_CFRAME_FORMAT.rst>`__.

-An aditional feature that introduces Blosc2 is the concept of metalayers.
+An additional feature that introduces Blosc2 is the concept of metalayers.
 They are small metadata for informing about the kind of data that is stored on a Blosc2 container.
 They are handy for defining layers with different specs: data types, geo-spatial...